Artist Carl Melegari

 "I begin by applying an oil turpentine tonal wash to the figure.
-I apply various impasto layers of oil paints (I mix an alkyd medium with the oil to enable a better drying process) using brush but predominately palette knifes.
-I occasionally scrape back layers and then I reapply liberally with vigour and attacking the canvas.
+I apply various impasto layers of oil paints (I mix an alkyd medium with the oil to enable a better drying process) at times using a brush, but predominately palette knives.
+I occasionally scrape back layers only to reapply in the same area liberally, vigorously attacking the canvas.
 This is applied with bold applications of paint fused with thinned paint using either or sometimes a mixture of linseed oil and turpentine.
 All this allows the paint to interact with my application.
 I will allow the drips to run in different directions.
 The drying process can take weeks and quite often I will rework into the painting by peeling away and reworking the layers.
-I'm basically exploring the physicality of the paint and how it reacts with the surface - applying the paint liberally allowing it to drip spontaneously too."
+I'm basically exploring the physicality of the paint and how it reacts with the surface - applying the paint generously and allowing it to drip spontaneously too."

 Carl Melegari's style is unmistakably dramatic and unique, most recognized for its dripping downward pull.
 Despite the action and thickness of Melegari's surfaces, a figure still surges through with great gravity and surprising amounts of detail.
 The layers Melegari builds up, and the artist's tendency to rework a piece multiple times causes comparisons to be drawn with the likes of Auerbach and Freud; however, Melegari's style stands on entirely on its own as uniquely and distinctively his.
 Melegari's palette tends to be muted on the whole, with splashes of red or purple hues to make his subjects pop.
 Despite the near brooding nature of Melegari's subjects, the painter's works are among the most popular acquisitions for living spaces and the workplace.